Kurocado-Studio/styleguide/Writerside/topics/Test-Workflow.md

    authentication tokens, API keys), add them here by clicking on **New repository secret** and providing the necessary name and value.

-## Step 2 — Create the Code Quality Workflow File
+## Step 2 — Create the Test Workflow File

-Create a GitHub Actions workflow file that defines the steps for automated linting and formatting checks.
+Create a GitHub Actions workflow file that defines the steps for automated testing checks.
 This workflow will be triggered by pushes to the `main` branch or the creation/update of pull requests.

 ### a.
 Add the Workflow File

 1. In your repository, navigate to the `.github/workflows/` directory.
 If it doesn't exist, create it.
-2. Create a new file named `code-quality.yml` (or any name of your choice).
+2. Create a new file named `test.yml` (or any name of your choice).

 ### b.
 Define the Workflow

-Add the following content to the `code-quality.yml` file:
+Add the following content to the `test.yml` file:

 ```yaml
 name: Code Quality